CUEFA : Bargaining

 CUEFA officially represents the interests of all probationary and permanent faculty members, professional librarians, laboratory instructors, and field placement coordinators.
 The bargaining team, negotiates with the employer the terms and conditions of employment, including salaries and benefits.
 Please email CUEFAbargaining@gmail.com if you any questions or concerns related to bargaining.

-See Sidebar for links to full details of all updates.
+See Sidebar for links to bargaining documents and full details of all updates.

 2025 Bargaining Updates